cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

    - Regularly monitor user activity in the AWS account(s).

 1. <font color=red> protecting the access/use of user account credentials </font>
-   - <font color=blue> Rotate credentials regularly </font>
+   - <font color=LightSlateBlue> Rotate credentials regularly </font>
    - Remove/deactivate unnecessary credentials
    - Protect EC2 key pairs.
      - Password protect the .pem and .ppk file on user machines
    - Delete keys on the instances when someone leaves the organization or no longer requires access
-   - Regularly run least privilege checks using <font color=blue> IAM user Access Advisor and IAM user Last Used Access Keys </font>
+   - Regularly run least privilege checks using <font color=LightSlateBlue> IAM user Access Advisor and IAM user Last Used Access Keys </font>
    - Delegate access by using roles instead of by sharing credentials
    - Use IAM roles for cross-account access and identity federation
    - Use temporary security instead of long-term access keys.